cilium/tetragon/docs/content/en/docs/concepts/metrics.md

 kubectl -n kube-system port-forward service/tetragon 2112:2112
 ```

-## Package
+## Systemd and Local Packages

-By default, metrics are disabled, which can be enabled using `--metrics-server`
+By default, metrics are disabled when following systemd installation or
+using release images to install locally.
+The metrics can be enabled using `--metrics-server`
 flag, by specifying the address.

 Alternatively, the [examples/configuration/tetragon.yaml](https://github.com/cilium/tetragon/blob/main/examples/configuration/tetragon.yaml)